 Attention to Detail

-First and foremost, your writing sample should have zero typos, syntax, or grammar mistakes.
+First and foremost, your writing sample should have clean copy.
+That means zero typos, syntax, or grammar mistakes.
 Zero!

 Simple mistakes convey a lack of attention to detail.
 And hiring managers will assume you’ll make the same mistakes if they give you the job.